Mount Olive Township, New Jersey

-Mount Olive Township is a township in Morris County, New Jersey, United States.
-As of the 2020 United States census, the township's population was 28,886, its highest decennial census count ever and an increase of 769 (+2.7%) from the 28,117 enumerated at the 2010 census, which in turn reflected an increase of 3,924 (+16.2%) from the 24,193 counted at the 2000 census.
-Mount Olive is situated in western Morris County, bordering both Sussex and Warren counties.
-It is located within the Raritan Valley region.
+Mount Olive Township is a township in western Morris County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the township's population was 28,886, its highest decennial census count ever and an increase of 769 (+2.7%) from the 2010 census count of 28,117, which in turn reflected an increase of 3,924 (+16.2%) from the 24,193 counted in the 2000 census.

 The Township of Mount Olive was formed by an act of the New Jersey Legislature on March 22, 1871, from portions of Roxbury Township.
 Netcong was formed from portions of the township on October 23, 1894.
 The township was named for Benjamin Olive, a colonial-era Lieutenant Governor of New Jersey who donated land for the site of churches constructed in the area.

+The township comprises the unincorporated communities of Budd Lake and Flanders.
+Located within the Raritan Valley region, Mount Olive is situated in western Morris County bordering both Sussex and Warren counties along the Musconetcong River.

 Geography

 According to the United States Census Bureau, the township had a total area of 31.24 square miles (80.92 km2), including 29.62 square miles (76.71 km2) of land and 1.63 square miles (4.21 km2) of water (5.21%).

-Budd Lake (with a 2010 Census population of 8,968) is an unincorporated community and census-designated place (CDP) located within Mount Olive Township.
+Budd Lake (with a 2020 Census population of 9,784) and Flanders (9,832) are unincorporated communities and census-designated places (CDP) located within Mount Olive Township.

-Other unincorporated communities, localities and place names located partially or completely within the township include Bartley, Flanders, Saxton Falls, and Waterloo.
+Other unincorporated communities, localities and place names located partially or completely within the township include Bartley, Saxton Falls and Waterloo.

-The township borders the municipalities of Chester Township, Netcong, Roxbury Township, and Washington Township in Morris County; Stanhope in Sussex County; and Hackettstown in Warren County.
+The township borders the municipalities of Chester Township, Netcong, Roxbury, and Washington Township in Morris County; Stanhope in Sussex County; and Allamuchy and Hackettstown in Warren County.